Flux159/cassie-odm/README.md

 Cassandra does not come with Map Reduce capabilities built in, but you can integrate with Apache Spark / Apache Hadoop for advanced Map Reduce queries / operations (Datastax Enterprise apparently comes with integrations for Hadoop).

-See Data Modeling Notes and Common Examples for how to model common use cases (Many-to-many modeling, pagination, etc.) and how to use Cassandra effectively.
+See Data Modeling Notes and Common Examples for how to model common use cases (One-to-many modeling, Many-to-many modeling, transactions, pagination, etc.) and how to use Cassandra effectively.

 ```